markgw/uh-nlp19/docs/day6/index.md

 > **Submit to Moodle** your answer to the following questions:
 > 1. How difficult does the task appear to you?
-> 2. Observe the scores reported in the section "Basedline System".
+> 2. Observe the scores reported in the section "Baseline System".
 Are they meaningful in isolation?
 > 3. What are your thoughts on the variety of language in the references of the devset?

 ## Exercise 2: Very simple NLG